 a large, oblong cast-iron pot, dutch oven, pottery dish or another heat resistant dish with a lid.

 - Prepare the dough: Put flour in a large bowl.
 From the measured out water set aside about 3 – 4 tablespoons and dissolve the yeast in it.
 Add salt to the rest of the water, dissolve the salt in it and add to the flour.
 Finally, add the dissolved yeast.
 Using your hand combine all ingredients by kneading the dough until it is smooth and slightly sticky.
 Cover the bowl airtight with a lid or aluminum foil (the surface of the dough should not dry out).
 Set the dough aside to rest and mature for 24 hours at room temperature (at least 22°C / 72°F).

-- Place the loaf, seam-side-down, in a oblong (best if about 14 inch long) proofing basket, dusted lightly with flour.
-Give it one last tuck with your fingers, cover with a clean kitchen towel and set aside to proof for 1 hour.
+- Place the loaf, seam-side-down, in an oblong (best if about 14-inch long) proofing basket, dusted lightly with flour.
+Give it one last tuck with your fingers, cover with a clean kitchen towel, and set aside to proof for 1 hour.